open-contracting/infrastructure/docs/guidance/example.md

 The `parties` array is used to provide details about organizations involved in the project and their roles.
 Organization references elsewhere in the data refer back to entries in this section.

-In this example, details are given about the fictional Motorways UK entity, which is referred to from the `sourceParty` section in the `budgetBreakdown` example above, using the `name` and `id` from the entry in the `parties` section.
+In this example, details are given about the fictional Motorways UK entity, which is referred to from the `sourceParty` section in the `budgetBreakdown` example above, using the `name` and `id` from the entry in the `parties` array.

 ```eval_rst